ruby-cube/rue/packages/etre/README.md

 ## Type-checking

-Objects can be type-checked via the `enacts` function, which takes in an abstract role as the first argument and the object being type-checked as the second argument and returns a boolean.
+Objects can be type-checked via the `enacts` function, which takes in a role as the first argument and the object being type-checked as the second argument and returns a boolean.

 ```jsx
 const isFrog = enacts($Frog, character);